NBISweden/Knox-ePouta/README.md

 It will start the VMs with proper IP information.
 In subsequent runs, `init.sh` will only create the VMs.

-Run the `provision.sh` in order to set up the ssh environment and run the server scripts.
+Run `provision.sh` in order to set up the ssh environment and run the provisioning scripts for each VM.
 This script is divided in 2 phases: the first one copies the required files to the appropriate servers, and the second one configures the servers.

 The `clean.sh` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
 Otherwise, it